kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 ## What is ModRM.
 ModRM is what makes x86 a CISC (Complex Instruction Set Computer) architecture.
 ModRM allows a single opcode to have different addressing modes.
-The `/` in the `REX.W + 01 /r` means that this instruction uses the __ModRM__ byte.
+The `/` in the `REX.W + 01 /r` means that, this instruction uses the __ModRM__ byte.

 The __ModRM__ byte has 3 parts.
 * __mod__ Specifies which addressing mode we are using.
 * __regop__ Either register for other side or a __constant value for unary operations__ (`/1` etc).
 * __rm__ Register used for the addressing mode.

-Please note that for unary instructions the encoding will be like `/4` which means that the constant value 4 must be put inside the regop.
+Please note that for unary, instructions the encoding will be like `/4` which means that regop must be 4.
 An example of this is shown with the encoding of the `call r/m64` instruction.

 The code below encodes the __ModRM__ byte.
 ```c